 Family Educational Rights and Privacy Act (FERPA)

-In order for our staff to discuss information with anyone other than the student, we must have received authorization from the student via ASAP (link to ASAP).
-Once logged into ASAP, the authorization can be found under the tab titles “FERPA Release.”
+In order for our staff to discuss information with anyone other than the student, we must have received authorization from the student via their myUTSA Account.
+Once logged into their myUTSA Account, the authorization can be found under the tab titles “FERPA Release.”